By default, the documentation project Git repository uses

-git fetch && git merge origin/latest -m "merge commit"
+git fetch && git merge origin/dsp -m "merge commit"

 If everything goes well, that’s all it takes and you can redeploy the site with the new updates in place.

-In case you’ve customized the documentation content to an extent that it has significantly diverged from the origin, you might encounter merge conflicts as you’re trying to pull updates.
-Resolving the conflicts, depending on the case, can be more or less straightforward.
+If you’ve customized the documentation content to an extent that it has significantly diverged from the origin, you might encounter merge conflicts when you pull updates.
+Resolving the conflicts, often can be fairly straightforward.
 See instructions for addressing merge conflicts.

 git read-tree -m -u HEAD